 MakerPlace allows children and families to develop these important next generation skills as you work together to engineer your own unique creation with the help our experienced educators.

-Yes, there will be lots of tools in MakerPlace.
-Parent supervision is recommended, and our staff will be on hand to answer any questions and provide guidance.
-Workshops and skill building sessions will be available for you to explore activities like soldering, circuitry, textile crafts, and so much more!
+MakerPlace activities are generally designed for ages 8 and up with adult supervision.
+Kentucky Science Center staff will always be on hand to answer questions and provide guidance as you explore activities like soldering, circuitry, textile crafts, leatherwork, and so much more!